rust-lang/rfcs/text/0000-typed-context-injection.md

     - If the number of candidate pointees is greater than one, reject the coercion attempt with a source ambiguity hint on type check failure.
     - If the mutability of the destination is strictly greater than the source, reject the coercion attempt with an incompatible mutability hint on type check failure.
     - If the destination pointee type contains a generic parameter and no other component in the source tuple has generic parameter unifiable with the destination type parameter, scan for potential concretizations of this parameter.
 If there is exactly one concretization, infer the destination type parameter to have that type.
 Otherwise, treat the ambiguity as an inference ambiguity.
+  - For every generic type which implements `AnyCx` in the destination `CxRaw` tuple, match each to the corresponding `AnyCx` using a similar process as described above.
+If these types match exactly, we know that we are performing an ownership-transferring coercion.
+If these types do not match exactly but the target candidate type implements the `ReborrowedFrom` trait against the source candidate type, we know that we are performing a reborrowing coercion.
   - Ensure that, in establishing this mapping, we don't map the same source pointee to several target pointees.
 If we did indeed map the same source to several targets, we have a target ambiguity.
 In that case, we reject the coercion attempt with a destination ambiguity hint on type check failure.
-  - For every generic type which implements `AnyCx` in the destination `CxRaw` tuple, match each to the corresponding `AnyCx` using a similar process as described above.
-If these types match exactly, we know that we are performing an ownership-transferring coercion.
-If these types do not match exactly but the target candidate type implements `ReborrowedFrom` against the source candidate type, we know that we are performing a reborrowing coercion.
   - If we have a remaining uninferred type in the destination tuple implementing `AnyCx`, infer it to be the remaining elements of the source context which have not been borrowed by this coercion.
 - If all this succeeds, produce a `Adjust::Context` adjustment detailing how to map from the source tuple to the target tuple.